 Quinn holds a BA in Geography and Political Science with a concentration in Sustainability from the University of British Columbia.
 In her spare time, she enjoys board games (mostly Scrabble!), running, and eating veggie food.

 Rachel joined the team in 2014 as a Sustainability Project Officer and is responsible for delivering Student Switch Off and Green Impact to 7 universities across the country, engaging staff and students in the projects.

 She is a recent graduate from the University of York with a BSc in Environmental Economics and Environmental Management.
 During her time at York Rachel was heavily involved with Student Switch Off and Green Impact as well as a number of other environmental projects and the Union’s Cocktail Society!

 Rachel spends a lot of her free time upcycling clothes and has a particular penchant for tie-dye.
 When her hands aren’t stained a funny colour Rachel also likes going to concerts and music festivals.

-Jen first got involved in Green Impact as the Sustainable Behaviour Assistant at Manchester Metropolitan University.
+Jen first got involved with NUS sustainability projects as the Sustainable Behaviour Assistant at Manchester Metropolitan University.
 Following this she moved to Nottingham where she number crunched her way through carbon accounting reports for NHS clients, as well as coordinating sustainable procurement training and support during her time at the Nottingham Energy Partnership, a charity and social enterprise based in the East Midlands.